DamianSuess/MercurySdk-NetCore/Upgrade Notes.md

 3. `TCPIPClient.cs` relies on the deprecated library and needs upgraded
 4. `LLRPClient.xslt` and `.cs` references it but is not used.
 5. `LLRPEndPoint.xslt` and `.cs` references it but is not used.

+## ThingMagic.Reader

+### Upgrade to .NET 5

+Also known as, MercuryAPI, ThingMagic.Reader was originally built using .NET Framework 4.0.
+This section documents it upgrade path to .NET 5

+### Deprecation Warnings

+* System.IO.Ports - Deprecated. _use the .NET Platform Extension 6_

 ## References